-The subsolution condition plays a crucial role in the $C^2$-estimates for solutions of fully nonlinear elliptic PDEs, as demonstrated in the works of Guan \cite{guan2014} and Sz\'ekelyhidi \cite{szek2018}.
-Following the approach in these references, we establish key inequalities that will be essential for the second-order estimate.
-A favorable feature is that the constant $\delta_0$ appearing below can be chosen uniformly.
+The subsolution condition plays a crucial role in the $C^2$-estimates for solutions of fully nonlinear elliptic s, as demonstrated in the works of Guan \cite{guan2014} and Sz\'ekelyhidi \cite{szek2018}.
+Following the approach in these references, we establish key inequalities that will be essential for the complex Hessian estimate.
+A favorable feature is that the constant $\delta_0$ appearing below can be chosen to be uniform.

 \begin{lemma} Let $\mu \in \mathbb{R}^n$ satisfy